alexhayes/eater/docs/usage.rst

         method = 'post'
         ...

-Any request method supported by requests_ is supported, ie... ``get, post, put, delete, head, options``.
+Any request method supported by requests_ are supported, ie... ``get, post, put, delete, head, options``.

 Post Data
 ---------

-You can send a JSON object over the wire by defining a ``request_cls`` on your API class, as follows;
+You can POST a JSON object over the wire by defining a ``request_cls`` on your API class, as follows;

 .. code-block:: python